 If you’ve been following a low carb diet for a while and have been experiencing weight loss plateaus, hormone imbalances, low energy, or a decline in athletic performance, you might want to consider implementing strategic carbohydrate refeeds.

 A carb refeed is an intentional increase in carbohydrate consumption, often done on a periodic basis such as daily or weekly.
-These refeeds are an effective strategy for minimizing potential negative hormonal or metabolic effects from long term low carbohydrate intake.
+Keep reading to learn how carb refeeds can help you minimize potential negative hormonal or metabolic effects from long term low carbohydrate intake.

 Why Carb Refeeds Are Important